| |

 qualified retirement plans, you might consider a simplified employee

-plan (SEP), which requires less paperwork or one of the newer SIMPLE
+plan (SEP), which requires less paperwork or the SIMPLE

 Remember, this